-Being called “The Evergreen Tree” may sound odd to some, but for Jan Over Waldner it is the words of success.
+Being called “The Evergreen Tree” may sound odd to some, but not for Jan Over Waldner.

-Jan Ove Waldner has played table tennis since a very young age and has the success that he never could have dreamed of when he was young and played the sport for fun.
+Jan Ove Waldner has been playing table tennis from a young age.
+He has the success he never could have dreamed of when he was young.
+He played the sport for fun.

-China has been table tennis’s leading country for decades and ruled the scene until Jan Ove (some call him J-O) worked his way onto the table.
-He raised the barrier above China’s best table tennis players heads and opened the door for other countries.
+China has been table tennis’s leading country for decades and ruled the scene until Jan Ove (some call him J-O) worked his way to the table.

-Jan Ove has been playing table tennis and be at the top for over 20 years; the only man to have a reign so long.
+Jan Ove has been playing table tennis and remained at the top for over 20 years.
+The only man to have a reign that long.
 Waldner does not give in to pressure, he simply becomes stronger.
 Take his World Championship results for example 2 silver medals from the Team Competition, with Team Sweden in 1983, 1985.
 1987 brought him a silver medal in Singles and Team Competition.

-1989 brought his first his 2 gold medals with 1 in Team Competition and 1 in Singles.
-In 1991, J-O lost to fellow Swede, Jorgen Perrson in the Gold Medal match in Singles Competition but captured gold in the Team Competitions.
+1989 he brought the first of 2 gold medals with 1 in Team Competition and 1 in Singles.
+In 1991, J-O lost to fellow Swede, Jorgen Perrson in the Gold Medal match in Singles Competition.
+He captured gold in the Team Competitions.

-His first bronze medal came in 1993 in Singles but again received a gold in Team Competitions.
-His past 2 golds have been in 1997 in Singles and 2000 In Team Competitions.
-One of the most impressive applications ever for a table tennis player.
+His first bronze medal came in 1993 in Singles and again received gold in Team Competitions.
+His past 2 golds were in 1997 in Singles and 2000 in Team Competitions.
+It one of the most impressive wins ever for a table tennis player.

-The Olympic Games are no disappointment either.
-He made it to the final 8 in 1988, his first Olympics.
+During the Olympic games, he made it to the final 8 in 1988, his first Olympics.
 He came back with a vengeance 4 years later, capturing a Gold Medal.
 He only saw 1 more medal in his lifetime, it was in 2000 when he won a silver medal but every Olympics has competed.

 The list goes on and on and on …